-From burning by the pool to sweating it out in a sauna my fellow travelers were true to their Aussie spirit.
+From burning by the pool to sweating it out in a sauna, my fellow travelers were true to their Aussie spirit.
 In their effortless laid back style, they showed me the true meaning of living each moment, with some crazy adventures thrown in.
-For starters, I never saw them stress about how they are going to carry the 50 odd kilos each of them accumulated from shopping.
+For starters, I never saw them stress about how they were going to carry the 50 odd kilos each of them accumulated from shopping.
 Correction, I have never seen them stress!

 Pokhara is not the kind of place where you stop shopping either.
 And so we shopped like there’s no tomorrow, sat in different cafes and restaurants for hours drinking ginger tea and using wifi, shopped some more, spent time at the pool, shopped more…and so on.